If you’re looking for a perfect cottagecore basket of fresh eggs you can’t go wrong with a flock of Easter Eggers!

 I hope I’ve inspired you give Easter Eggers another glance next time you’re adding to your flock!
 Don’t forget to PIN this to your chicken board for later.

-Check out my Chicken page for more of my chicken musings or start here:
+Looking for more information?
+Check out my Chickens page or start here: